 She is also editing the anonymous Swetnam the Woman-Hater Arraigned by Women (1620) for the Revels Plays (at Manchester University Press).
 Funded by fellowships from the Huntington Library, the University of Chicago Special Collections Research Centre, and the Harry Ransom Centre for the Humanities at UT Austin, this new edition will present the first modernized text of Swetnam the Woman-Hater prepared in accordance with current editorial principles and made accessible to a broad as well as specialized readership.

-As Associate and Managing Editor of Early Theatre: A Journal Associated with the Records of Early English Drama, Melinda Gough enjoys supervising the work of doctoral students who serve as Editorial Assistants for the journal.
+As Editor (with Helen Ostovich) of Early Theatre: A Journal Associated with the Records of Early English Drama, Melinda Gough enjoys supervising the work of doctoral students who serve as Editorial Assistants for the journal.
+She also serves on MA and PhD committees in areas ranging from medieval through contemporary studies, and welcomes as potential supervisees students interested in gender and performance; early modern studies, especially performance history, court studies, epic poetry, women’s writing, and popular print; gender and sexuality studies; and feminist theory.
 In the Department of English and Cultural Studies she teaches graduate seminars such as Rethinking the Renaissance: The Faerie Queene; Gender, Civility, and Courtliness in Early Modern Europe; and Feminist, Queer, and Trans Theory.
-For the Gender Studies and Feminist Research Program she has also taught Current Debates in Feminist and Gender Theory and Knowledge in Action (a course which focuses on community-based activism and experiential learning).
-She serves on MA and PhD committees in areas ranging from medieval through contemporary studies, and welcomes as potential supervisees students interested in gender and performance; early modern studies, especially performance history, court studies, epic poetry, women’s writing, and popular print; gender and sexuality studies; and feminist theory.
+For the Gender Studies and Feminist Research Program she also teaches Current Debates in Feminist and Gender Theory and Knowledge in Action (a course which focuses on community-based activism and experiential learning).

 Melinda J. Gough, Publications